Chabad on Campus International Foundation: History

 In August 2015, Chabad on Campus announced that 19 "emissary couples" would be sent to schools across the United States to open up Jewish cultural centers.
 Target campuses include "the University of South Carolina, Louisiana State University, the University of Utah, Tulane University, Caltech, and the University of Alabama.”
 Chabad mentioned increasing anti-semitism as a partial motive for its expansion.
 Chabad is generally more known for its outreach to non-religious Jews than for pro-Israel activism.

 According to a report by Inside Higher Ed, the number of Chabad on Campus centers grew from 36 in 2000 to 258 in 2021.
-Chabad claims that it serves Jewish students at 708 colleges internationally.
+Chabad claims that it serves Jewish students on over 950 colleges internationally.